Durand Cup 2019: Marcus Joseph brace downs Mohun Bagan, lands Gokulam Kerala title | Goal.com

 Ten-man Gokulam Kerala defeated Mohun Bagan 2-1 to emerge champions of the 2019 Durand Cup in the final, played at the Salt Lake Stadium in Kolkata on Saturday.

-Marcus Joseph (45+1' Pen & 52') scored twice to hand the famous old trophy in its 129th edition while Mohun Bagan got a consolation goal through Salva Chamorro (64').
+Marcus Joseph (45+1' Pen & 52') scored twice to hand Gokulam Kerala the famous old trophy in its 129th edition while Mohun Bagan got a consolation goal through Salva Chamorro (64').

 The visitors squandered one of the easiest chances of the match in the 26th minute when Mohammed Rashid failed to convert from a handshaking distance.
 Marcus entered the penalty from the left side and squared the ball in front of the goal.
 Henry and Rashid where inside the box but none of them could push the ball in.

-Just at the stroke of halftime, Marcus Joseph forwarded a through ball from counter-attack for Kisseka inside the box who was one on one with Debjit.
+Just at the stroke of halftime, Marcus Joseph forwarded a through ball from a counter-attack for Kisseka inside the box who was one-on-one with Debjit.
 The Bagan custodian had no other option but to commit a foul and give away a penalty.
 Joseph scored his 10th goal tournament to put his team in front at half time.

 Mohun Bagan lacked the intensity from the beginning of the second half and looked tired.
 Gokulam capitalized the opportunity and scored the second goal of the match in 51st minute.